 Amla is a popular ingredient in beauty niche products and Ayurvedic health care products.
 If you have ever consumed an Amla fruit - you are aware of its charming sour taste.
 This sour taste of Amla comes from its abundance in Vitamin C and ascorbic acid - both of which serve to enable this fruit to give us many excellent youth-preserving benefits.
 The Amla herb is also filled with minerals such as calcium, iron, phosphorus, and more, which increase your body’s resilience towards aging and harm.
 This is why Amla serves as an excellent antioxidant.

 When it comes to being an anti-aging herb for skincare, Amla does not fall short on the race.
 It is hydrating, fights bacteria, exfoliating, and adds to your skin a radiant glow.
-You can use amla as an anti-aging herb for your face by adding some of its crushed pulp or juice with kumkumadi tailam into your face pack.
-Consuming Amla juice regularly can also do wonders for your skin & hair.
+You can use amla as an anti-aging herb for your face by adding some of its crushed pulp or juice with kumkumadi tailam into your face pack for glowing skin.
+Consuming Amla juice regularly can also do wonders for your skin & hair

-All you would have to do to use turmeric is mix the littlest amount of it to gram flour and rose water to make a face pack you can use twice or thrice a week to preserve youthful and clear skin for years to come.
-Furthermore, there are many ayurvedic products in the market that contain turmeric along with other herbs such as saffron, kumkumadi tailam, sandalwood, etc.
+All you would have to do to use turmeric is mix the littlest amount of it to gram flour and rose face water to make a face pack for glowing skin you can use twice or thrice a week to preserve youthful and clear skin for years to come.
+Furthermore, there are many ayurvedic skincare products in the market that contain turmeric along with other herbs such as saffron, kumkumadi tailam, sandalwood, etc.

 Rosemary is a fragrant evergreen herb belonging and originating from the Mediterranean regions such as Italy, Egypt, France, and Greece.
 It is pretty popular in many European cuisines, especially Italian.
 Today, this herb is internationally acclaimed because of its rich flavor that makes all your dishes and even perfumes better.
 It is also very popular in skincare thanks to its antioxidant properties.
 In fact, rosemary oil is often recommended by skincare experts to people who wish to deal with early signs of aging.